Employee Time Tracking Compliance for Small Businesses

 Best Practices for Staying Compliant

-Following the law is the minimum.
-But if you want to avoid surprises—like a wage complaint or audit—it pays to be proactive.
-The more clear and consistent your time tracking process is, the less likely you are to run into issues down the road.
+Following the law is the baseline.
+If you want to avoid surprises - like a wage complaint or an audit - be proactive.
+The clearer and more consistent your time-tracking process is, the fewer problems you’ll run into later.

-Here are a few smart habits that can save you time, money, and stress.
+These simple habits can save time, money, and stress.

 Use a Reliable Time Tracking System

-However you track time—whether it’s a physical time clock, software like TimeClick, or a spreadsheet—it needs to be accurate.
-That means recording actual start and end times, breaks, and any time off.
-If you round hours, stick to neutral rounding (like to the nearest 5 or 15 minutes) and make sure it doesn’t always work in your favor.
+Record actual start and end times, breaks, and time off.
+If you round, use neutral rounding (to the nearest 5, 10, or 15 minutes) and make sure it doesn’t consistently favor the employer.

 TIMECLICK TIP

-TimeClick logs timestamps automatically and flags missing punches.
-It’s an easy way to cut down on errors and make sure overtime is calculated correctly.
+TimeClick captures timestamps automatically and flags missing punches, which helps reduce errors and calculate overtime correctly.

 Track Breaks, Overtime, and Off-the-Clock Work